-Financial information
+(c) Financial information

-The financial information in this Presentation is presented in an abbreviated form insofar as it does not include all of the presentation and disclosures required by the Australian Accounting Standards (AAS) and other mandatory professional reporting requirements applicable to general purpose financial reports prepared in accordance with the Corporations Act.
+The historical financial information in this Presentation is presented in an abbreviated form insofar as it does not include all of the presentation and disclosures required by the Australian Accounting Standards (AAS) and other mandatory professional reporting requirements applicable to general purpose financial reports prepared in accordance with the Corporations Act.

-The historical financial information for The Star contained in this Presentation has been derived from the audited consolidated annual financial statements of The Star for the financial year ended 30 June 2022 and the unaudited interim consolidated financial statements for the half year ended 31 December 2022, as lodged with ASX pursuant to The Star's continuous disclosure obligations.
+The historical financial information for The Star contained in this Presentation has been derived from the audited consolidated annual financial statements of The Star for the financial year ended 30 June 2023, as lodged with ASX.

-This Presentation also contains pro forma historical financial information to show the impact of the Offer.
-The pro forma information has not been audited or reviewed by The Star's auditors.
+This Presentation also contains pro forma historical financial information to show the impact of the Offer including implementation of Refinancing and Further Capital Structure Initiatives as if they occurred as at 30 June 2023.
+The pro forma information does not consider the recognition, measurement presentation and disclosures required by the AAS and has not been audited or reviewed by The Star's auditors.
 The pro forma financial information provided in this Presentation is for illustrative purposes only and is not represented as being indicative of The Star's (nor anyone else's) views on its future financial condition and/or performance.
 The pro forma financial information has been prepared on the basis set out in this Presentation.

-Investors should note that the pro forma financial information has not been prepared in accordance with, and does not purport to comply with, Article 11 of Regulation S-X under the U.S. Securities Act.
+Investors should note that the pro forma financial information has not been prepared in accordance with, and does not purport to comply with, Article 11 of Regulation S-X under the U.S. Securities Act of 1933, as amended (the U.S. Securities Act).